PB&J Smoothie with Greek Yogurt

 Smoothies are one of the most versatile drinks you can make, and I love creating them from some of my favorite foods.
 This recipe is inspired by one of my favorite sandwiches growing up: classic peanut butter and jelly!

-Now, for this smoothie, I didn't use any actual jelly, but the strawberries and Greek yogurt taste like strawberry jelly.
-It's one of my kids' all-time favorite smoothies along with this Strawberry Mango Smoothie.
+For this smoothie, I didn't use any actual jelly, but the strawberries and Greek yogurt taste like strawberry jelly.
+It's one of my kids' all-time favorite smoothies, along with this Strawberry Mango Smoothie.

 I have to admit, this is not your typical fruit and yogurt smoothie.
-This one is packed with protein, calcium, fiber, and vitamins from the addition of Greek yogurt, flax seeds, and peanut butter.
-This smoothie will keep you full and energized unlike a smoothie just made with fruit.
+This one is packed with wholesome ingredients like Greek yogurt, flax seeds, and peanut butter to keep you full and energized, unlike a smoothie just made with fruit!

 Ingredients for a peanut butter and jelly smoothie including strawberries, peanut butter, almond milk, yogurt, and flaxseeds.